The Gaussian Wave Packet Transform via Quadrature Rules: Introduction

-is a summation curve in position space.
-Afterwards, by discretizing the remaining integral over momentum space via different quadrature rules, we arrive at a discrete superposition of the basis functions $g_{j,k}:=g_{(q_k,p_j)}$, as follows:
+Afterwards, by discretising the remaining integral over momentum space via different quadrature rules, we arrive at a discrete superposition of the basis functions $g_{j,k}:=g_{(q_k,p_j)}$, as follows:

 where the representation coefficients $r_{j,k}^{(\operatorname{rule})}$ are complex numbers depending on $\psi$ and the underlying quadrature rule in momentum space.
 In particular, we show that the representation coefficients can be calculated analytically if both the wave function $\psi$ of interest and the basis functions $g_{j,k}$ are Gaussian wave packets, which results in approximations that are of special interest for numerical computations in quantum dynamics.
 For this application, the choice of complex-valued Gaussians is particularly attractive due to their analytical properties (ground states of the harmonic oscillator), which makes it possible to express time-evolved basis functions in the original basis of Gaussians without high-dimensional numerical integration or the inversion of overlap matrices.
-To the best of our knowledge, the discretization of the FBI transform according to \eqref {eq:intro_rep1} was only used with uniform Riemann sums in each coordinate direction for both the position and the momentum integral, which from a numerical point of view is not feasible in high dimensions, since the number of function evaluations increases exponentially with the dimension.
-To overcome the curse of dimensions to a certain extent, we propose a different discretization of the momentum integral based on Gauss--Hermite quadrature, which significantly reduces the number of basis functions compared to Riemann sums.
-Based on a rigorous error analysis, we therefore present a new approach on how the previously used discretizations of the wave packet transform can be further improved.
+To the best of our knowledge, the discretisation of the FBI transform according to \eqref {eq:intro_rep1} was only used with uniform Riemann sums in each coordinate direction for both the position and the momentum integral, which from a numerical point of view is not feasible in high dimensions, since the number of function evaluations increases exponentially with the dimension.
+To overcome the curse of dimensions to a certain extent, we propose a different discretisation of the momentum integral based on Gauss--Hermite quadrature, which significantly reduces the number of basis functions compared to Riemann sums.
+Based on a rigorous error analysis, we therefore present a new approach on how the previously used discretisations of the wave packet transform can be further improved. \begin{remark} In this paper we use different notations for Gaussian wave packets, which we would like to summarise briefly below.
+From now on we assume that $g$ is the Gaussian envelope

+where $C\in\C^{d\times d}$ is an element of the Siegel upper half-space $\mathfrak{S}^+(d)$, see \cite{Siegel:1939}, which means that $C$ is complex symmetric with positive definite imaginary part.
+From \eqref{def:g} it then follows that $g_z$ is the semiclassically scaled Gaussian wave packet

+The dependence on $C$ and $\e$ is always assumed implicitly in the short-hand notation $g_z=g_{(q,p)}$ and in the one-dimensional setting we always write $\gamma$ instead of $C$.
+Furthermore, for a grid point $z_{j,k}=(q_k,p_j)\in\R^{2d}$, we write